 A big part of Kashy’s ethos is better communication for our mechanics and customers, with our customers being able to spend their time expressing their concerns and needs directly to their mechanic.
 Our mechanics don't work off second-hand information which means you are never unsure whether the mechanic received the information about your car.

 Working with QUT (Queensland University of Technology), Kashy is trying to fix issues in the auto industry by listening to vehicle owners needs and by looking after our customers and mechanics better than anyone else.

 Kashy takes enquiries online and we aim to send you a full breakdown of your quote within 24 hours and usually within 2 hours on business days.
 In the meantime, request your next service through our website and we'll happily help you towards finding an honest mechanic!

 Kashy was founded in July 2018 by Lachlan Palmer, as a fresh take on an old concept where apprentices and mechanics would take on extra work for family and friends as a way to make ends meet.
 So called 'cash jobs', or 'cashies'.

-After dropping out of school, Lachlan followed his love for cars into a job as an apprentice mechanic earning a mere $300 per week.
+After leaving school, Lachlan followed his love for cars into a job as an apprentice mechanic earning a mere $300 per week.
 With very few of his family and friends owning a car he didn’t have the same access to extra jobs as his fellow mechanics.
 This was when the first idea of Kashy came to fruition.